mDemianchuk/ds-lecture-maven/maven.markdown

 Dependencies represent external libraries that the project is dependent on.
 This Maven feature automatically downloads those external jars from a remote repository in case a user does not have them in the local repository.

 Dependencies provide the following benefits:
-- less storage usage by eliminating unnecessary downloads from remote repositories
+- Less storage usage by eliminating unnecessary downloads from remote repositories
-- significantly faster project's builds
+- Significantly faster project's builds
-- an efficient mechanism for managing and exchanging artifacts within a group or company (those artifacts need to be built from source only once)
+- An efficient mechanism for managing and exchanging artifacts within a group or company (those artifacts need to be built from source only once)

 If a project is dependent on an external library, a user needs to specify the *groupId*, *artifactId*, and the *version* of this artifact.
 An example is seen below: